marian42/marian42.github.io/content/article/infinite-wfc/index.md

 ## Constraint propagation
 Collapsing a slot effectively shrinks the list of possible modules of that slot to 1.
-The constraint propagation step propagates this information through the map by removing modules from the respective lists of other slots that relied on a different choice for the slot we just collapsed.
+The constraint propagation step propagates this information through the map by removing modules from the respective lists of other slots that have been ruled out by the latest collapse step.
 The constraint propagation step of the WFC algorithm is the most compute intensive part.

 ## End